tab58/pismoker-js/README.md

 # pismoker-js

-An adaptation of PiSmoker, but in Javascript.
+An adaptation of PiSmoker in Javascript.